 From the publisher’s description:

-This is a collection of essays showing that concerns about climate change are far from being a uniquely modern phenomenon.
-It traces the origins of environmental debates about soil erosion, deforestation, and climate change in the writings of early colonial administrators, doctors and missionaries.
-The author traces what is known and what can be inferred about El Nino events centuries before the devastating 1997/1998 effects.
-In a concluding essay he analyzes the general significance of marginal land and its ecology in the history of popular resistance movements.
+This collection of essays from a pioneering scholar in the field of environmental history vividly demonstrates that concerns about climate change are far from being a uniquely modern phenomenon.
+Grove traces the origins of present-day environmental debates about soil erosion, deforestation and climate change in the writings of early colonial administrators, doctors and missionaries.
+He traces what is known and what can be inferred concerning historic El Nino events centuries before the devastating 1997/98 instance.
+In an important and wide-ranging concluding essay he analyses the general significance of 'marginal' land and its ecology in the history of popular resistance movements.